Mountaineering: Rules and governance

-Mountaineering lacks formal rules; in theory, any person may climb a mountain and call themself a mountaineer.
+Mountaineering lacks formal rules – though appropriately empowered bodies make many pertaining to specific use of mountains and practices on them.
+In theory, any person may climb a mountain and call themself a mountaineer.
 In practice, the sport is defined by the safe and necessary use of technical skills in mountainous terrain: in particular, roped climbing and snow travel abilities.
 A variety of techniques have been developed to help people climb mountains that are widely applied among practitioners of the sport.

-Despite its lack of defined rules and non-competitive nature, mountaineering has much of the trappings of an organized sport, with recognition by the International Olympic Committee and a prominent international sport federation, the UIAA, which counts numerous national alpine clubs as its members.
-There are also many notable mountaineering/alpine clubs unassociated with the UIAA, such as The Mountaineers and the French Federation of Mountaineering and Climbing.
+Despite its lack of defined rules and non-competitive nature, certain aspects of mountaineering have much of the trappings of an organized sport, with recognition of specific climbing activities – including climbing wall-based competition – by the International Olympic Committee; on a club level, the prominent international sport federation the UIAA counts numerous national alpine clubs as its members, while others, such as The Mountaineers and the French Federation of Mountaineering and Climbing, remain independent.

-The premier award in mountaineering is the Piolet d'Or.
-There are no "world championships" or other similar competitions for mountaineering.
+The premier award in mountaineering is the privately granted Piolet d'Or, which has expanded from a single recognition to multiple.
+While there are many competitions, particularly in toproped climbing wall disciplines, there are no "official" world championships or other similar competitions for mountaineering broadly.

 Terrain and techniques

-Mountaineering techniques vary greatly depending on location, season, and the particular route a mountaineer chooses to climb.
-Mountaineers train to climb on all types of terrain whether it be level ground, rock, snow, or ice.
-Each type of terrain presents its own hazards.
-Mountaineers must possess adequate food, water, information, equipment and stamina to complete their tasks.
+Mountaineering techniques vary greatly depending on location, season, terrain, and route.
+Both techniques and hazards vary by terrain, spanning trails, rock, snow, and ice.
+Mountaineers must possess adequate food, water, information, equipment, stamina, and skill to complete their tasks.

-See also: Grade (climbing)

 Walk-up terrain

 The term "walk-up" or "trek" is used to describe terrain in which no technical equipment is needed.
 To traverse this terrain, mountaineers hike long distances to a base camp or the beginning of rough terrain, either following trails or using navigation techniques to travel cross-country.
 Hiking may be a strenuous activity, and adequate physical fitness and familiarity with the wilderness is necessary to complete a hike; it is also a prerequisite of success in all aspects of mountaineering.